Herbert Baxter Adams Prize

 1986 The seeds of disaster : the development of the French Army doctrine, 1919–1939 by Col. Robert A. Doughty

-The James Henry Breasted Prize is awarded for the best book in English on any field of history prior to the year 1000 A.D.
+The Patricia Buckley Ebrey Prize is given annually for a distinguished book in the history of China proper, Vietnam, Chinese Central Asia, Mongolia, Manchuria, Korea, or Japan, prior to 1800..
 Click American Historical Association for more information about the sponsor of this award.

 Albert B. Corey Prize in Canadian-American Relations